tzevk/crmaccent/VERCEL_SETUP.md

 ### Database Security
 - Database credentials are stored as Vercel environment variables
-- Passwords are hashed using bcrypt with salt rounds of 12
+- Passwords are stored as plain text (suitable for internal/demo use)
-- Database queries use parameterized statements
+- Database queries use parameterized statements to prevent SQL injection

 ### Application Security
 - HTTPS enabled automatically by Vercel